w3f/Grant-Milestone-Delivery/evaluations/ScoutCoinFabrik_1_keeganquigley.md

 ## Detectors

 Regarding the detectors, a minor correction for `cargo-fuzz` I believe Step 3 has a typo: `cargo fuzz run fuzz_add_overflows`.
 The correct command is with dashes instead of underscores `cargo fuzz run fuzz-add-overflows`

+[Semgrep](https://github.com/CoinFabrik/web3-grant/tree/main/detectors/semgrep) is pretty cool, especially the fact that the rules are written into yaml files.
+I was able to run the examples.

+Overall this is very useful work!